ionut-maxim/resume/resume.typ

   - Developed the backend for a sustainability platform serving multiple industries
   - Migrated from GraphQL to RESTful APIs due to simpler requirements
   - Applied a schema-first development model with TypeSpec-based code generation
-  - Introduced event sourcing to support entity versioning
+  - Introduced event sourcing to support entity versioning and auditing
+  - Built an AI agent to interact with tools defined within the platform
   - Utilised PostgreSQL, Redis, and ClickHouse
   - Built the deployment pipeline for Google Cloud Run
   - Developed an internal admin portal using Next.js